mmiddletonn/AverageColor/README.md

 ## Contact

-For any queries or suggestions, feel free to contact [Your Contact Information].
+For any queries or suggestions, feel free to contact me@matt-middleton.com

-## Credits

-Credit any inspirations or third-party resources used in the development of this project.